Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: The proof of Theorem

-In this section we prove Theorem~\ref{thm:mckay} and derive its consequences.
-The proof uses the Atiyah--Patodi--Singer index theorem for ALE manifolds~\eqref{eq:index-ale}.
-In order to apply it, we need to compute the eta-invariant term that appears in this formula.
+Therefore, it remains to prove Theorem~\ref{Thm_MultiplicativeIdentity} at the level of dif\/ferential forms.
+As we already mentioned, the proof uses the Atiyah--Patodi--Singer index theorem for ALE manifolds~\eqref{eq:index-ale}.
+In order to apply it, we need to compute the $\eta$-invariant term that appears in this formula.